U-C-S/The-Boct/README.md

 ## About

-BOcT is a Static Browser Chatbot, made with TypeScript.
-It's currently in Lazy development and Available as a Progressive Web App (PWA)
+BOcT is a Static Browser Chatbot, made with TypeScript and React.
+It's currently in Lazy development.

 BOcT can now convert units and future Updates to BOcT can make it perform basic Maths, Maybe suggest you some Movies...